 Who Has the Right to File?

 New Jersey law specifies that a wrongful death lawsuit cannot be filed directly by the decedent’s family, but must be filed by the administrator of the decedent’s estate.
 Any damages recovered by the administrator in the lawsuit are distributed to the decedent’s spouse and children.
 In some cases, the parents of the decedent also have the right to recover damages.

 Under New Jersey law, several types of damages may be recovered in a wrongful death lawsuit.
 For one, the administrator may recover the decedent’s past and future wages as well as any retirement benefits that would be due, had the decedent lived to collect them.

 In addition to lost wages, the administrator may recover any medical bills incurred if the decedent required medical treatment because of the negligent act before he or she died.
 New Jersey law also allows the recovery of funeral expenses.

 Finally, the administrator is also entitled to collect the value of the decedent’s services to his spouse, parents, or children.
 These damages can also include loss of parental guidance.

 Unfortunately, the administrator’s ability to collect damages does have its limits.
 Under New Jersey law, damages for emotional loss are not collectable in wrongful death lawsuits.
 Because of this, damages such as pain and suffering, grief, and loss of companionship are not allowed.

-If you have lost a loved one due to someone's carelessness, it is important to consult with an experienced personal injury attorney.
-An attorney can fully evaluate your claim and work to hold the responsible party accountable for his or her negligence.
+If you have lost a loved one due to someone’s carelessness, it is important to consult with an experienced personal injury attorney.
+A lawyer can fully evaluate your claim, and work to hold the responsible party accountable for his or her negligence.

 This content was written on behalf of Greg Prosmushkin.